mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 that no bridge is necessary if the craft is not intended to be flown manually by crew inside.

-K’kree Virtual Crew packages are not created to replace single crewmembers but are a complete system allowing the craft to carry out its intended role without any personnel aboard.
+K'kree Virtual Crew packages are not created to replace single crewmembers but are a complete system allowing the craft to carry out its intended role without any personnel aboard.
 For this reason they take up space